NESP Northern Australia Environmental Resources Hub

 • Indigenous land management including Indigenous Protected Areas.

-The Hub research program is organised around a number of issues-driven, regional case studies.
-These are being selected to ensure coverage of a wide range of issues and to ensure that the Hub operates across contrasting land uses and land tenures.
-The selection of focus regions is also influenced by the Northern Australia White Paper.
+The Hub research program was organised around a number of issues-driven, regional case studies.
+These were selected to ensure coverage of a wide range of issues and to ensure that the Hub operated across contrasting land uses and land tenures.
+The selection of focus regions was also influenced by the Northern Australia White Paper.

-The $23.88 million Hub is supported by funding through the Australian Government’s National Environmental Science Program (NESP), matched by contributions from five of the country’s leading academic institutions.
-Established in June 2015, the Hub will conclude in 2021.
+The $23.88 million Hub was supported by funding through the Australian Government’s National Environmental Science Program (NESP), matched by contributions from five of the country’s leading academic institutions.
+Established in June 2015, the Hub concluded in 2021.

-The Northern Australia Environmental Resources Hub is one of six hubs in the National Environmental Science Program.
+The Northern Australia Environmental Resources Hub was one of six hubs in NESP’s first round of funding (ending in 2021).
+NESP’s second funding round runs from 2021–2027.
 For more information on the program, see here.

 UWA LogoJames Cook University logoGriffith University logoNTG logoNAILSMA logoCSIRO logoQueensland (Qld) govt logoWA gov